sjwines/hourofai/forest/forest5.md

 ---

 Then experiment!
-For example carry more before uploading, but keep the same danger radius:
+For example, carry more before uploading, but keep the same danger radius:

 ```blocks
 custom.setMissionTuning(5, 5, 32)